QuadSpinner/Gaea-Docs/source/Guide/02-Graph/7-Predictive.md

 ## Showing most-used nodes

 In the Toolbox's menu, you can select "Show most-used nodes only".
-This will hide the nodes you don't use frequently from the toolbox, giving you more screen space and making it easier to find the nodes you do use.
+This will hide from the toolbox the nodes you don't use frequently, giving you more screen space and making it easier to find the nodes you do use.

 {.TIP}
 > The other nodes are still available in the Quick Create menu and Search box.